Language

 Dinner Plain is the only resort on our list outside a national park.
 So, that means no overnight parking fees, whoop!
 But if you’re driving to Mt.
 Hotham every day, you’ll have to pay the daily resort gate entry fee.
 Want to swerve paying completely?
 Jump on the shuttle or try cross-country skiing with a three-and-a-quarter-mile trail from Dinner Plain to Hotham.

 Top tip: Bring the dog!
-Yep, unlike most other ski resorts, Dinner Plain is super dog-friendly!
+Yep, unlike most other resorts, Dinner Plain is super dog-friendly!
 Just don’t confuse your fido with dingos …

 10